eilw/todo-API/readme.md

 * A task is added dynamically to the list, without getting having to use an api call
 * When a user clicks a task complete, it shows up under the completed area
 * A completed task is sent to the database, where the information is stored
+* Changes to the tasks are stored, so when the user returns, the todos are the same(completed/not completed)

 Task:
-* Changes to the tasks are stored, so when the user returns, the todos are the same(completed/not completed)
+* That the completed tasks are checked
 * A user can also delete a task, even if it is not completed
 * A user can hide the completed tasks
 * A user can create multiple projects